lpedrosa/lpedrosa.github.io/source/_posts/2014-06-10-keep-trying-try-in-java-8.markdown

 Try<Integer> parsedInt = Try.of(() -> Integer.parseInt(supposedInt));
 // parseInt now holds a NumberFormatException
 ```
-Once you have the wrapped computation, you start chaining it with other computations (which may also fail of course!). `Try` allows you to perform high-order functions like map, flatMap, filter which will short-circuit either:
+Once you have the wrapped computation, you start chaining it with other computations (which may also fail of course!). `Try` allows you to perform high-order functions like `map`, `flatMap`, `filter` which will short-circuit either:

-* when the Try value is already a failure or;
+* when the `Try` value is already a failure or;
 * when the computation you are trying to apply fails (e.g. due to an exception).

 Once a failure occurs, it will be propagated through the chain, much like in an `Optional`.
 Here is an example of these features in action: